Stress Management is a Natural Appetite Suppressant

 • cell damage from free radicals

-• busyness with little regard for rest
+• busyness with little regard for rest. (burnout)

 • poor or untimely exposure to light